Hospital Universitario Infanta Leonor

-The Hospital Universitario Infanta Leonor is a general hospital managed under a public–private partnership model, located at the neighborhood of Santa Eugenia,in the Villa de Vallecas district in Madrid, Spain.
+The Hospital Universitario Infanta Leonor is a district general hospital managed under a public–private partnership model, located in the neighborhood of Santa Eugenia, in the Villa de Vallecas district in Madrid, Spain.
 It is part of the network of hospitals of the Servicio Madrileño de Salud (SERMAS).

-It is one of the healthcare institutions associated to the Complutense University of Madrid (UCM) for the purpose of clinical internship.
+It is one of the healthcare institutions associated with the Complutense University of Madrid (UCM) for the purpose of clinical internship.